kubernetes/enhancements/keps/sig-scheduling/1258-default-pod-topology-spread/README.md

 #### Story 1

 As a cluster operator, I want to set default spreading constraints for workloads in the cluster.
-Currently, `SelectorSpreadPriority` provides a canned priority that spreads across nodes and zones (`topology.kubernetes.io/zone`).
+Currently, `SelectorSpread` plugin provides a canned scoring that spreads across nodes and zones (`topology.kubernetes.io/zone`).
 However, the nodes in my cluster have custom topology keys (for physical host, rack, etc.).